How to Become a Software Engineer

-How Does One Become a Software Engineer?
+How Can a Beginner Become a Software Engineer?

 “If you have experience with agile methodologies for software development, even better,” she said.
 Many software development teams today use agile approaches such as Scrum.
-Students can also gain experience “from online jobs, open source code development, freelancing, internships, and their own projects,” said George.
+Students can also gain experience “from online jobs, open-source code development, freelancing, internships and their own projects,” said George.

 When it’s time to enter the job market, don’t forget to highlight your transferable skills.
 “Most employers want to see a portfolio of software projects that demonstrate your holistic skills,” said Frederick.
 “Teamwork and communication skills are always important.”

 Having the education and experience under your belt to prove you can be a solid contributor and team player will also help.
 After all, a big part of the software engineer’s role is assisting clients in installing and using new software, so solid interpersonal skills are key.

-From there, you’ll want to have a portfolio “with examples of developed code” to show prospective employers, said George.
+From there, you’ll want to have a portfolio “with examples of developed code” to show prospective employers, George. said.
 “Employers like to see if you bring experience they can use.”

 What is a Career in Software Engineering Typically Like?

 The life of a software engineer is team-oriented and project-based.
-One of the benefits of this dynamic role is that there are so many valuable ways to contribute to the life cycle of creating, executing, and managing new software.
+One of the benefits of this dynamic role is that there are so many valuable ways to contribute to the life cycle of creating, executing and managing new software.

-As a software engineer, you may “contribute to determining the requirements for a project, and then engineer the solution,” Frederick said.
+As a software engineer, you may “contribute to determining the requirements for a project and then engineer the solution,” Frederick said.
 “You could step into the maintenance phase of an existing project, where there are some interesting opportunities for re-engineering existing software.”

 “Throughout my career, I have always chosen the place where I want to live first and then start looking for jobs,” said George.
 "This is doable because software engineering is in demand across all industries, and many jobs can be conducted remotely."

-“They frequently lead teams, and focus on the architecture of the system as a whole,” Frederick said.
+“They frequently lead teams and focus on the architecture of the system as a whole,” Frederick said.
 At its core, “a software system that is easy to maintain with proper functionality is one that has a solid architecture,” and can make the most impact on business needs, she said.

 Has Software Engineering Changed Post-Pandemic?

 An interesting byproduct of the COVID-19 pandemic is that with so many more employees working from home, "it’s more evident than ever how much people working across all fields need the flexibility to work remotely," George said.
-Software helps them do that.

 Software engineering has long been an in-demand career field, but now there is more focus than ever on ensuring that technology works well behind the scenes so businesses across all industries can continue to run smoothly.